Series 1 - Episode 10

 Production completed: 12 March 1961.
 First transmission: 18 March 1961

-This episode summary is written from the published synopses and other previously published material as this episode is now lost except for a set of night location photographs.
+The following episode summary is written from the published synopses and other previously published material as this episode is now lost except for a set of night location photographs.
 The final filmed production may have been different and I have made a few assumptions, marked with footnotes, to try to explain gaps and plot holes.

 Preston drives to his old stomping grounds and enters a narrow street near St Paul's cathedral to reconnoitre the area of the hiding place but he's surprised by East End gangster Stacey (Maurice Good) and his goon Rocky (Gerry Duggan), who also want to discover the location of the loot.
 Preston makes a run for it down an alleyway, pressing himself against a wall to try to evade them*, but they catch him and beat him, trying to get him to talk.
 Steed bursts in upon them and sends the thugs packing then helps the injured Preston to his car.